 - Interior Design

 - Management and Supervisory Development

-The AAS degree and certificates can be earned entirely online, although many program electives, basic competency, and computer skills courses are offered each term in online, classroom or hybrid formats.
-The Therapeutic Horticulture Activity Specialist certificate includes some hybrid courses, with limited Friday evening and Saturday full-day class meetings.
+The AAS degree and certificate can be earned entirely online, although many program electives, basic competency, and computer skills courses are offered each term in online, classroom or hybrid formats.

 You will want to meet with a program advisor who can help you plan course options to fit your career goals, and follow up each term to make sure you are on track and to make adjustments.